Malcolm X’s Most Iconic Speeches

 Malcolm X was more than a prominent figure in the civil rights movement and Nation of Islam.
-The dynamic activist embodied leadership, allowing for him to be revered by many as he stood on the frontlines in Black America’s fight to eradicate racism and segregation.
-Malcolm X was assassinated 55 years ago today, but his words have transcended through decades, leaving an indelible impact on Black America.
+The dynamic activist embodied leadership, allowing him to be revered by many as he stood on the frontlines in Black America’s fight to eradicate racism and segregation.
+Malcolm X was assassinated 55 years ago today, but his words have transcended through the decades since, leaving an indelible impact on Black America and the world as a whole.

 Although Malcolm X’s speeches were recited years ago, they have remained eerily relevant.
 Topics such as freedom, equality and justice that X addressed during the ‘50s and’60s are still pertinent in 2020, which speaks to the impact and importance of his legacy.